RDMA Stack Support on Host and Arm System

 RDMA Support on Host

-To use RoCE on a host system's PCIe PF, OVS hardware offloads must be enabled on the Arm system.
+To use RoCE on a host system's PCI PF, OVS hardware offloads must be enabled on the Arm system.

 RoCE is not supported by connection tracking offload.
 Please refer to "Configuring Connection Tracking Offload" for a workaround for it.